 My boyfriend, my great, devastating, intoxicating love, was prostitution.
 Yes, like any other lover of an abuser, I was hooked in by his exaggerated claims of support and potential for actualisation — “I will empower you!
 I will make you free!” — smoke screening an undercurrent of exploitative tendencies.

 For me, for others, by the time we understand this, we have become trapped.

 Some people may wince at my comparing prostitution to abuse.
 I have been usefully informed, on a number of occasions, that it is a simply a job as any other.
 That it is not sexual exploitation, because women choose to enter into it freely.
-But even if that were so, what if the same women can’t manage to leave when they decide they have had enough?
+For example, there are a number of high-class escorts, like those employed by https://www.escortguide.co.uk/ who are proud to meet a need and serve their clients.
+But even if that is the case for some sex workers, what if the same women can’t manage to leave when they decide they have had enough?

 How many times, after that point, must they be utilised for sex effectively against their true will, before it becomes a violation?
 If somebody was truly using their ‘free will’ to perform sex as a form of income, they would surely be better off doing it professionally for websites such as sex tubev?
 This makes me almost sure that sex workers are completely trapped.

 Being trapped in prostitution, relationship violence and cycles of survival sex can indeed be crushing to a person’s sense of capacity and the “outside” world can look increasingly hostile and difficult to negotiate.

 Coercive control, which often operates in these situations, is manipulative and extremely sophisticated.
 It tells you that you are not capable of surviving — let alone thriving — in any other way, just as it depletes you.
 It is like living with a blade at your throat, but being told it is for your own protection.

 What does all this have to do with Universal Basic Income (UBI)?